paulina-studniak/homepage-webpack/readme.md

 ![cover](https://cotenfrontend.pl/img/cover.png)

-# WTF Webpack Starter Kit
+# Paulina Studniak's homepage

-Simple toolkit for your static websites development.
+My homepage creating during the course WTF: Co ten frontend?

 ## How to use it?

-Click on `Use this template` button to generate a new repository based on this starter kit.
-After that clone it to your computer, go to the project directory in console and type `npm install`.
+Go to the project directory in console and type `npm install`.

 ## Available scripts